xrdocs/virtual-routing/_tutorials/xrd-control-plane-on-openshift.md

 The `xrd.yaml` Helm values file will be used to install an XRd Control Plane as a Burstable Pod that requests 4 CPU cores and 8GB of memory, with a limit of 8 and 12GB respectively.
 If desired, XRd Control Plane can be deployed as a Guaranteed Pod by specifying equal requests and limits for the number of CPU cores and amount of memory respectively.

-The XRd Control Plane will have a single interface drawn from the `<resource name>` SR-IOV network resource pool created in [SR-IOV network resources](#sr-iov-network-resources) section.
+The XRd Control Plane will have a single line interface drawn from the `<resource name 1>` SR-IOV network resource pool created in [SR-IOV network resources](#sr-iov-network-resources) section.
 Setting `config.trust` to `"on"` for VFs is required to be able receive multicast traffic (and thus is required for multicast based protocols to work such as IPv6 ND).
 Setting `config.spoofChk` to `"off"` for VFs is required to send packets from other unicast MAC addresses (such as the VRRP vMAC, and thus is required for protocols such as VRRP).

-The XRd will also have a management interface that uses the Pod's default veth interface on the cluster network.
-The applied config allows SSH access to XRd Control Plane at the Pod's IP address.
+The XRd Control Plane will also have a management interface drawn from the `<resource name 2>` SR-IOV network resource pool.
+The VLAN tag `1` is applied to this interface.
+The applied config allows SSH access to XRd Control Plane over the management interface at the specified IP address.

 Multiple interfaces and management interfaces can be requested from multiple SR-IOV resource pools by listing the desired interfaces under the `interfaces` and `mgmtInterfaces` keys, for example: